sourcegraph/sourcegraph-public-snapshot/internal/catalog/CATALOG.md

 # Catalog

 Every codebase, except the very smallest, is made up of a bunch of "components" (in the most general sense).
-That's how the human mind and the human organization makes a complex system legible, by breaking it into smaller pieces.
-Each component has an owner, documentation, API, dependencies, etc. Sometimes these attributes of a component are explicitly defined, and sometimes they are informal.
+That's how the human mind makes a complex system legible, by breaking it into smaller pieces.
+Each component has an owner, documentation, API, dependencies, etc. Sometimes these attributes of a component are defined explicitly, sometimes implicitly.

-The "component" concept is the natural way to comprehend and manage a codebase. than the "repository" concept for comprehending and managing a codebase, but

-Polyrepo: hard to

-This is a different way of comprehending a codebase from the usual way of breaking it into repositories, directories, and files.
+Why deal with "components" and not "repositories"?
+Because some teams use a monorepo, some use manyrepos, and some use both.
+A tool for understanding and managing code needs to work for all teams regardless of their repository layout.

 ## Components